 This week is the third installment of our love story, or friendship.
 We still not sure which.
 This is the series we’re trying out with S-Kro, who explains all things scientific in an easy to understand way.

 Age: "35 according to my arteries, 17 according to my maturity."

 Website : His blog and his Facebook page

-Her illustrated FML: The one with the paper
+His illustrated FML: The one with natural science

-How about you then?
+How about you?
 Think you have talent and want to participate in an upcoming illustrated VDM?
 Send us an email on email@example.com, not forgetting to give us the address of your blog, or just some of your works.